BasisResearch/collab-creatures/collab/foraging/toolkit/predictors_template.md

         ...

         #initialize a common grid
-        ##RU/EM_comment : pass a constraint function f(x,y) to model inaccessible points in the grid. find eligible points BEFORE subsample
+        ##RU/EM_comment : pass a constraint function f(x,y) to model inaccessible points in the grid. find eligible points BEFORE subsample **RESOLVED** see implementation below
-        grid = get_grid(grid_size, sampling_fraction, random_sample, random_seed) #a function that first generates a DataFrame of grid points and then subsamples from it either randomly or evenly depending on value of random_sample
+        grid = get_grid(grid_size, sampling_fraction, random_sample, random_seed,constraint) #a function that first generates a DataFrame of grid points and then subsamples from it either randomly or evenly depending on value of random_sample

         ##RU/EM_comment : nan handling!!
 Empty local_window for missing frames.
 Raise warning to preprocess? (also at point of object creation) **RESOLVED** w/ two types of behavior depending on drop_all_missing_frames